Tapeless/udacity_ds_proj1/README.md

 ## Files:
 seattle_airbnb_data.ipynb - jupyter notebook used for analysis and plotting.

-dataset/* - 3 .csv files containing the Seattle Airbnb dataset found on kaggle.
+dataset.zip - 3 .csv files containing the Seattle Airbnb dataset found on kaggle.